Queen's Pier: District councils

-The government polled 16 District Councils, fourteen of which voted in support of relocating the pier to the new water-front.
-However, in July 2008 activists cried foul when eight councils revealed that the preservation of the pier in its existing location was not put forth as one of the options; the vice-chairmen of two councils which voted to support also objected that their decision may have not been an informed one as not all possible options were on the table.
+The government polled 16 District Councils, fourteen of which voted in support of relocating the pier to the new waterfront.
+However, in July 2008 activists cried foul when eight councils revealed that the preservation of the pier in its existing location was not put forth as one of the options; the vice-chairmen of two councils that voted to support this also objected that their decision may have not been an informed one as not all possible options were on the table.
 The chief town planner said that the omitted proposal "was not an efficient option and would create unnecessary construction waste".

 After it was revealed in August 2008 that the government was behind the 13 concerted District Councils' motions in 2008 supporting the relocation of the pier to the new waterfront, Albert Ho condemned the government of tampering with District Councils to "create public opinion."
 Convenor of the Urban Design Alliance doubted the openness of consultation, saying that "the government had engineered its results".
-Dr Li Pang-kwong, of Lingnan University, said that the problematic framework of the councils has led them to work too closely with government.
+Dr Li Pang-kwong, of Lingnan University, said that the problematic framework of the councils has led them to work too closely with the government.
 He said the 'copy and paste' Queen's Pier motions passed by 13 councils to support government decisions was a rubber-stamp, and a clear sign that councils lacked independence.